AleksandarAtanackovic/fishstore/README.md

 ## How to run the app
-Currently in this stage of development, only local testing is possible without docker.
+Currently in this stage of development, only local testing is possible with or without Docker.

+### Without Docker
 Download source code or clone the repo.
 Position in the folder `/fishstore`.
 If you have GO installed, run `go run backend/cmd/server/main.go`

+### Docker
+For now, until a public version of the docker image is published, clone the source code repo or download it, position at the root folder /fishstore and run
+`docker build -t fishstore:0.0.1 .`.
+This will build the app image with a tag fishstore:0.0.1.
+The run `docker run -p 9090:9090 fishstore:0.0.1`

-Then test the api with some http client like `curl`, `ThunderClient` or `Postman`.
+Whether you started the app with or without docker now you can test the api with some http client like `curl`, `ThunderClient` or `Postman`.

 Example of a `POST` call with curl:
 ```